-- Get as much last hits and denies as possible.
+- Get as many last hits and denies as possible.

 - Know when to be aggressive and when to be defensive.
 If you can out harass your enemy while at a safe distance, then you can probably score a kill if you be more aggressive.
-If however, the enemy have killed/almost killed you multiple time, be more defensive.
+If however, the enemy has killed/almost killed you multiple times, be more defensive.

 - Don't forget to use your Silence (W) if enemies are coming to gank you.

 - Your first priority is to farm, second priority is to kill enemies.

 - Harass enemy hero's frequently to lower their farm.

 - Target using Frost arrows (Q) and use them sparingly, do not auto-cast (unless ganking or fleeing a gank).

 - Continue farming, but leave the lane to help your team in fights, ganks, or push towers.